 Photography first captured my attention as a child back in the early 70's.
-Both my father and grandfather where keen amateurs, and I loved our 'magic lantern' evenings when they projected their slides of our family adventures in glorious Fujicolour.
-One of my Dad's pictures remains vivid in my mind's eye to this day.
+Both my Father and Grandfather where keen amateurs, and I loved our 'magic lantern' evenings when they projected slides of our family adventures in glorious Fujicolour (or Kodachrome in my Grandfather's case) onto a big screen.
+One of my Father's pictures remains vivid in my mind's eye to this day.
 Taken on an idyllic Summer's evening while we were fishing up in the Surrey Hills, he captured Old Bury Hill Lake's mirrored surface reflecting the surrounding trees and cloud-flecked sky.
-The water seemingly burned with the colours of the setting sun and this sparked my passion for photographing the natural world.
+The lowering sun set the water alight and the clouds above flared glorious scarlets and gold and seeing his image sparked my passion for photographing the natural world.
 On my twelfth birthday I was given my first camera and it all went from there.

 As a family we holidayed extensively at Pevensey Bay in East Sussex and went on to tour around the UK as my brother and I grew up.
-My parents always shunned busy resorts and tourist beaches, preferring instead remote, isolated places were we could fish, swim, snorkel, surf, camp and explore to our hearts content.
+My parents shunned busy resorts and tourist beaches, preferring instead remote, isolated beaches and coves were we could fish, swim, snorkel, surf, camp and explore to our hearts content.
 Cornwall, Scotland, Wales, Norfolk, Dorset, Somerset, Devon...
 It was these travels that instilled a love for the great outdoors in me.

-At school the brilliant Head of Art, Anthony Bowerman, took me under his wing and gave me free rein of the art and photography department.
-With an Olympus OM1, a well appointed darkroom and endless rolls of Ilford film, I developed my skills.
+At school the brilliant Head of Art, Anthony Bowerman, took me under his wing and gave me free rein of the Art & Photography department.
+With an Olympus OM1, a well appointed darkroom and endless rolls of Ilford film, I developed my camera and processing/printing skills.
 Experimenting and pushing my photographic and artistic boundaries, I learned a camera is a creative tool and and not a scientific instrument.
-I use it to create and capture a 'fine art' atmosphere.
+Flouting many rules, I used it to create and capture a 'fine art' atmosphere.
 When I left, Tony Bowerman's shining reference secured me a place at Epsom College of Art and Design, and thereafter a career in London's Advertising industry.
 Art directing many leading photographers and working with top colour houses gave invaluable insights into alternative approaches, formats and professional developing processes.
-I had a couple of Nikon 35mm SLRs and wherever I travelled around the world, they came with me.
-When I was 29 I returned to Scotland for the first time since I'd been there as a boy of 9 and I .
+My career was the driving force behind my days and I soon became a Creative Director and went on to set up my own design and marketing agency.
+I had a couple of Nikon SLRs and wherever I travelled around the world, they came with me.
+When I was 29 I returned to Scotland for the first time in 20 years and when I drove through Glen Coe I was completely awestruck.
+The incredible magnificence of the Highlands quite literally brought tears to my eyes.
+I was at a turning point in life.
+Prior to this I was more in to adventuring up mountains and climbing rock faces, yet I was now beginning to appreciate the true beauty of my surroundings and my ropes and climbing shoes gave way to my cameras.

-Yet times where changing and a new 'Digital' medium was rearing its ugly head.
-As a staunch analogue purist, I was in a photo studio back in 1991 looking sceptically at a Nikon/Kodak DCS 100 with its tiny 1.4mb images and eye-watering price tag (+£20k).
-Being involved in producing high-end work for blue chip brands, I could never see this new medium ever extending beyond basic pack shots.
+Yet times were changing and a new 'Digital' medium was rearing its head.
+I was in a photographic studio back in 1991 looking sceptically at a Nikon/Kodak DCS 100 with its tiny 1.4mb images and eye-watering price tag (+£20k).
+Being involved in working with top, blue chip brands, I could never see digital ever extending beyond basic pack shots.
 I continued commissioning film shoots but all the time the 'Digital Studio' was evolving.
-Apple Macs were turning my creative department from a trendy, paper strewn garret housing an array of colourfully talented artists, into a sterile computer room where good design was undercut by limited 'computer skills' and low processing power.
-Visualisers, typographers, designers and finished artists were all replaced by a Mac operator.
-However, operator skills evolved and Power Mac soon let Adobe Photoshop's capabilities take flight.
-I eagerly learned its graphic and imaging capabilities, yet kept my head stuck firmly in the sand regarding digital cameras and apart from a couple of Sony 'point-and-squirts' for family snaps, I stayed with film for another 19 years.
+Apple Macs were turning my creative department from a bustling, paper strewn garret housing an array of colourfully talented artists, into a sterile computer room where good design was undermined by limited 'computer skills', low processing power and trendy fads based on this new technology.
+Soon my Visualisers, Typographers, Designers and Finished Artists were all replaced by a Mac Operator.
+However, operator skills evolved and Power Macs soon let Adobe Photoshop's amazing capabilities take flight.
+I eagerly learned its graphic and imaging capabilities, yet kept my head stuck firmly in the sand regarding digital cameras and apart from a couple of Sony 'point-and-squirts' for family snaps, I stuck with film for another 19 years.

 So we come to a day in 2010 and I'm hanging around for a delayed flight in Stansted Airport.
-I wander into W.H.
-Smiths, pick up a copy of Digital SLR Magazine, and there and then my mind is blown!
+I'm wandering along the racks in W.H.
+Smiths, and I pick up a copy of Digital SLR Magazine, and suddenly my world changed!

-Looking at the creative scope and technical quality of RAW file imaging, I knew it was time for change.
+I was looking at RAW file imaging, and faced with this new-found technical brilliance and creative versatility, I knew it was time for change.

 After some in-depth investigation, I e-bay'd my beloved Minolta semi-digital set-up (for a pittance) and dived headlong into full frame DSLR.
 I invested in a Canon EOS 5D MKII along with a range of lenses.
 Not only did this move expand my commercial design and marketing offering - at the time my primary source of income - but it turned my love for landscape photography on its head.

 Freed from carting rolls of assorted film stock around.
 Sorting through endless contact sheets.
-Shelling-out on expensive prints, now digital put me in charge.
-I felt like I was back in the 6th Form dark room, where I could shoot as many exposures as I needed to get the shot I wanted and 'develop' it just the way I liked using RAW and Photoshop.
+Shelling-out on expensive prints, my DSLR now put me in charge.
+I already had all the hard & software to truly get the best from this and I felt like I was back in the 6th Form dark room, where I could shoot as many exposures as I needed to get the shot I wanted and 'develop' it just the way I liked using RAW and Photoshop.
 A new window of opportunity opened-up and I jumped through headfirst!
 I expanded my camera gear with a superb EOS 1DS MKIII and most recently an EOS 5D SR that gives 50mb of stunning resolution.

 As for my choice of subject matter, I hark back to my childhood days.
 The great outdoors draws me like a magnet and the sea with its many moods and states with the interplay of light on water, fascinates me.
 Only my horizons have broadened and I've been lucky enough to travel across the UK and abroad to shoot some fabulous locations.
 Yet through all my wandering, Cornwall's magnificent coastline and Scotland's glorious Highlands & Islands inspire me most.
 A thrill runs through me every time I set out with my cameras to wander across a deserted beach or through a remote Highland glen.
 I love to spend days on end amongst stunning surroundings, searching for new photo opportunities.
 Climbing towering peaks, wading deep margins or clinging to surf-battered rocks, waiting with my camera... watching... hoping for that split second when the elements to come together and...
 'Click'... the moment is captured!